-- There are two historical things for which the Halloween is celebrated:
+- There are two historical things for which Halloween is celebrated:

-- Samhain (Summer’s End) the end of harvest season
+- Samhain (Summer’s End) is the end of the harvest season

 - All Hallows’ Days – the two Christian holidays.

 5. What is Halloween for Kids

 - Halloween is a very special holiday for kids as they get to wear spooking costumes of their favorite characters.
-In addition to this they go for trick or treating in their neighbourhood to collect sweets and candies.
+In addition to this, they go trick or treating in their neighborhood to collect sweets and candies.

 - In Trick or Treat, kids go to every house one by one and ask the question “Trick or Treat?”.
 The house owners then give them sweets or candies.
-If a house owner do not give any candies to them then the kids would play some mischievous prank on them.
+If a house owner does not give any candies to them then the kids would play some mischievous prank on them.

 - In some countries, the kids perform some tricks such as magic tricks, sing a song, tell a joke, play musical instruments, or any other talent the kids may have, and in return, the house owner will give them candies as treat.

-- Trick and treat is a fun activity that provides an opportunity to kids, to show off their costumes and collect as many candies as they can.
+- Trick and treat is a fun activity that provides an opportunity for kids, to show off their costumes and collect as many candies as they can.

 6. Who Invented Halloween – Where Did Halloween Originate

-- Halloween is traced back to a 2000 years old Celtic festival called Samhain (pronounced as SAH-wen) which was celebrated at the end of summer harvest.
+- Halloween is traced back to a 2000 years old Celtic festival called Samhain (pronounced as SAH-wen) which was celebrated at the end of the summer harvest.

 - So the people who invented Halloween are the ancient Celts who lived in Northern Europe most probably in the countries of Britain, France, and Ireland.